 Dead letter queue is a queue for messages that were not able to be processed after a maximum number of attempts

 supports the processing, storage, and transmission of credit card data by a merchant or service provider, and has been validated as being PCI-DSS (Payment Card Industry – Data Security Standard) compliant

 Decouple components of a distributed application that may not all process the same amount of work simultaneously.

 Add scalability and reliability to the architecture and smooth out temporary volume spikes without losing messages or increasing latency

 Move slow operations off of interactive request paths by enqueueing the request.

-Combine Amazon SQS with Amazon SNS to send identical copies of a message to multiple queues in parallel for simultaneous processing.
+Combine SQS with SNS to send identical copies of a message to multiple queues in parallel for simultaneous processing.

 SQS queues can be used to determine the load on an application, and combined with Auto Scaling, the EC2 instances can be scaled in or out, depending on the volume of traffic

 SQS allows queues to be created, deleted and messages can be sent and received from it

 SQS queue retains messages for four days, by default.